Krien/Krien.github.io/teaching.markdown

 </ul>

 <h2> Academic service </h2>
-I have reviewed conference papers from CCGRID, USENIX, and ICPE.
-I have also reviewed system artifacts from SOSP.
+I have reviewed conference papers from CCGRID, and ICPE, and system artifacts from SOSP.